 - Bar Fights

-The concept of foreseeability of harm to the plaintiff is nuclear to tort liability.
+The concept of foreseeable harm to the plaintiff is nuclear to tort liability.
 It is in this concept that the negligence of the defendant is to be found.
 In other words, it is the careless failure to have foreseen the risk of harm to the plaintiff that is the essence of a negligent security case.
-By proving that the defendant could have and should have but did not foresee the victimization the plaintiff is part of how negligence or carelessness of the defendant is established.Representing Crime Victims in Miami Dade, Fort Lauderdale, Boca Raton and Other Parts of South Florida for Over 40 Years
+By proving that the defendant could have and should have but did not foresee the victimization the plaintiff is part of how negligence or carelessness of the defendant is established.Providing Legal Representation for Victims due to Inadequate Security in Miami, Fort Lauderdale, and South Florida for Over 50 Years

-The Miami Inadequate Security lawyers of Gerson and Schwartz, PA have been representing clients in all areas of negligent security claims for over 40 years.
-If you or a loved one have been the victim of a crime, or if you have been seriously injured on property contact one of our attorneys to talk confidentially about your case.
-Call 305-371-6000, or you can email us at firstname.lastname@example.org.
+The Miami inadequate security lawyers at Gerson & Schwartz, PA have been representing clients in all types of negligent security cases for over four decades.
+If you or a loved one have been the victim of a crime, or have been seriously injured due inadequate security then contact a negligent security lawyer in our office today.
+Call us at (305) 371-6000 to set up a free case evaluation, or you can email a lawyer in our office directly by sending us an online message at firstname.lastname@example.org.

-For additional information of situations where we have assisted crime victims against property owners for serious injuries, wrongful death, and made claims for negligent security read some of our newsletter pages by clicking this link.
+For additional information of situations where we have assisted crime victims against property owners for serious injuries, wrongful death, and claims for negligent security in Miami, Florida read some of our recent verdicts and settlements and newsletter pages.